 I’ve been looking at Azure for a long time, hearing all the glowing reports about how well integrated the platform is and how easy it is to move things get up and running.
 I’ve been contemplating moving to some sort of virtual host from my current physical server setup as I can certainly see the appeal of having a managed platform that can be remotely administered, re-configured on the fly if needed and provide an easy way to backup and duplicate the environment since it’s all based on repeatable VM images.
 The promise is great.

-This post is a bit of a rant and chronicles some of the issues I’ve run into with Azure VMs.
+This post is kind is a bit of a rant and chronicles some of the issues I’ve run into with Azure VMs.
 It’s not meant to bash, but rather I’m trying to document what I experienced and to see if maybe – just as is often the case – I hit a weird edge case.
 I’m also interested in what others see with Azure in terms of performance and stability and consistency.

 For me personally I find myself in an odd position where I have around 20 web sites that I currently host on my own physical box that I run at my ISPs site.
 Most of these are personal sites like this blog, a message board, my online store and a host of other internal business services.
 I also host a couple of small sites for some of the clubs/associations I belong, plus a small commercial site for my girlfriend.
 In short the hosting I’m talking about is essentially personal hosting that is not paid for out of a commercial budget, but personal money I have to lay out every month, which changes the perspective of how I’m approaching Azure here.